Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Preliminaries

 where $\beta_t$ is a variance schedule, and $t$ is sampled from $\{1,\dots,T\}$.
 The generative model $\epsilon_\theta$ is then trained to reverse this process by predicting the noise $\epsilon$ from a noisy sample $x_t$.
 The training objective can be simplified to:

-\paragraph{Latent Diffusion Models} To reduce model complexity and preserve the image details, Latent Diffusion Models (LDMs)~\citep{rombach2022high} employ the DM training in the lower-dimensional latent space $z$ of an encoder $\mathcal{E}$, and the images $\tilde{x}$ can be reconstructed by the decoder $\mathcal{D}(z)$, giving $\tilde{x} = \mathcal{D}(z) = \mathcal{D}(\mathcal{E}(x))$.
-The training objective of an LDM can be written as:
+To reduce model complexity and preserve image details, Latent Diffusion Models (LDMs)~\cite{rombach2022high} employ the DM training in the lower-dimensional latent space, mapped by an encoder and reconstructed by a decoder.